The Prosecco Wine Guide

 The Perfect Mimosa Wine

-If you love a traditional brunch, Prosecco is our favorite pick for a perfect mimosa.
-The fruitiness in this wine amplifies the citrus flavors of the orange juice and it bodes well with brunch-style foods.
-By the way, a great mimosa is 2 parts sparkling wine to 1 part juice.
+If you love brunch, Prosecco is our favorite pick for a perfect mimosa.
+The fruitiness in this wine amplifies the citrus flavors of the orange juice, and it pairs well with brunch-style foods.
+By the way, a great mimosa is two parts sparkling wine and one part juice.

 prosecco-thai-food-stree-pad-thai-charles-haynes

 Try Prosecco with Southeast Asian foods like Thai, Vietnamese, and Hong Kong-style dishes.
-By Charles Haynes
+Photo by Charles Haynes.

 Prosecco is surprisingly versatile and pairs well with a wide range of cuisine genres and dishes.
-It’s one of those wines that can be served as an aperitif (before food) but also works well alongside the main entrée.
+It’s a wine you can serve as an aperitif (before food), but also works well alongside the main entrée.

-The ideology behind pairing Prosecco is to use it as a palate cleanser alongside medium-intensity foods (chicken, tofu, shrimp, or pork dishes).
-Because of its sweet aromatics and bubbles, Prosecco matches well with spicy curries and Southeast Asian fare such as Thai, Vietnamese, Hong Kong, and Singaporean cuisine.
+The idea behind pairing Prosecco is to use it as a palate cleanser alongside medium-intensity foods (chicken, tofu, shrimp, or pork dishes).
+Due to its sweet aromatics and bubbles, Prosecco pairs well with spicy curries and Southeast Asian cuisine, including Thai, Vietnamese, Hong Kong, and Singaporean dishes.
+Prosecco also pairs well with salty, oily, or fried dishes, such as fritto misto, arancini, and tempura, as well as with Italian cured meats like prosciutto di San Daniele and sopressa.

 The classification is visible on the bottleneck.

-• Prosecco DOC: The most common quality level of Prosecco which can be made in nine provinces spanning Veneto and Friuli-Venezia Giulia regions.
+• Prosecco DOC: Prosecco’s most common quality level, which can come from nine provinces spanning the Veneto and Friuli-Venezia Giulia regions.

-• Asolo Prosecco DOCG: Across the river from the Conegliano-Valdobbiadene region you can find another smaller hillside region producing excellent wines with high-quality standards.
-Wines are labeled Asolo Prosecco on the bottle (and formerly: Colli Asolani).
+• Asolo Prosecco DOCG: Across the river from the Conegliano-Valdobbiadene region, you can find another smaller hillside region that produces excellent wines with high-quality standards.
+Wines are labeled Asolo Prosecco on the bottle (formerly Colli Asolani).

 • Prosecco Conegliano Valdobbiadene Superiore Rive DOCG: Wines made from specific communes or vineyards within Conegliano-Valdobbiadene.
-There are 43 communes that can be labeled as such.
+There are 43 communes that can have their name on the label.

-• Valdobbiadene Superiore di Cartizze DOCG: A micro-region of just 265 acres just outside of Valdobbiadene (towards the Westside), commonly considered to be one of the finest terroirs for Prosecco in the world.
+• Valdobbiadene Superiore di Cartizze DOCG: A micro-region of only 265 acres just outside of Valdobbiadene (towards the west side).
+Many consider this to be one of the finest terroirs for Prosecco in the world.

 DID YOU KNOW?
-There is a rare, natural Prosecco called Col Fondo.
+Col Fondo is a rare, natural Prosecco

 valdobbiadene-prosecco-hills-italy-elena-zamprogno

-The best vineyards are located in the hills around Asolani and Valdobbiadene. by Elena Zamprogno
+The best vineyards are in the hills around Asolani and Valdobbiadene.
+Photo by Elena Zamprogno.

-The Conegliano-Valdobbiandene region is a stunningly beautiful set of green hills covered with vineyards.
-It rains quite a lot here and as a result, the best vineyards generally are found on southern facing slopes with good drainage and gentle winds that dry the grapes out after their daily shower.
-Prosecco has been made in this area for around 300 years (although earlier styles were likely less bubbly).
+The Conegliano-Valdobbiadene region is a stunningly beautiful set of green hills covered with vineyards.
+It rains quite a lot here, and, as a result, the best vineyards are generally on southern-facing slopes with good drainage and gentle winds that dry the grapes out after their daily shower.
+Prosecco has a history here of around 300 years (although earlier styles were likely less bubbly).

-If you’re interested in going (and have an adventurist streak), one of the highlights of the region is a fun-and-challenging cycling race called the Gran Fondo Prosecco which weaves up through the hills.
-Anyone can participate, and you can celebrate your win with the region’s wine.
+If you have an adventurous streak, one of the region’s highlights is the fun-and-challenging Gran Fondo Prosecco cycling race, which weaves up through the hills.
+Anyone can participate, and you can celebrate your ride with a glass of local wine.